microsoft/maro/docs/source/key_components/rl_toolkit.rst

 Individual policy updates, however, may or may not occur within the policy manager itself depending on the policy manager type used.
 The provided policy manager classes include:

-* ``SimplePolicyManager``, where the policies are updated within the manager itself, sequentially or in parallel through multi-process;
+* ``SimplePolicyManager``, where the policies are updated within the manager itself, sequentially or in parallel through multi-processing;
 * ``DistributedPolicyManager``, which distributes policies amongst a set of remote compute nodes to parallelize policy update.

-Moreover, a trainer allocator performs auto-balance during training, which dynamically adjusts the number of trainer nodes for policies according to the experience/agent/policy number.
+Moreover, in ``data-parallel`` mode, each policy manager has an additional trainer(``grad_worker``) allocator, which provides a policy-to-trainer mapping.
+The trainer allocator performs auto-balance during training, by dynamically adjusting trainer number for policies according to the experience/agent/policy number.

 .. image:: ../images/rl/policy_manager.svg
     :target: ../images/rl/policy_manager.svg
     :alt: RL Overview

-The ``DistributedPolicyManager`` runs a set of ``policy_host`` for policy-level parallel, which independently update their own policies.
-For each ``policy_host``, experience data is divided and send to several assigned trainers for data-level parallel. ``policy_host`` is a process that hosts the update of a policy.
-The policy-to-trainer allocation(mapping) is decided by a ``TrainerAllocator``, which dynamically adjusts trainer node numbers for policies according to the experience/agent/policy number.
+The ``DistributedPolicyManager`` runs a set of ``policy_host`` and a ``TrainerAllocator``.
+``policy_host`` is a process/VM/node that hosts the update of a policy.
+The ``TrainerAllocator`` dynamically adjusts trainer node numbers for policies according to the experience/agent/policy number.
+Each ``policy_host`` independently updates its own policies for policy-level parallelism.

+During training, the ``PolicyManager`` first receive experience data from ``RolloutManger``, then send them to according ``policy_host``.
+Each ``policy_host`` will send gradient tasks consist of policy state and experience batch, to several stateless ``grad_worker`` for gradient computation.
+The ``grad_worker`` or trainer is stateless, which means it will not rely on previous policy states, and compute the gradient with respect to a batch of experience, as long as given a policy state.
+Then ``policy_host`` finanlly gathers gradients from ``grad_worker``, and update state through gradient descent.

 Core Model
 ----------